sankarhq/sankarhq.github.io/reflections/ai-safety.md

     Please offer your ideas.
 Take some time to think about these questions.
     After some reflection, write down your thoughts and send me.

-    For the programmers out there, I want a PR on [sankarhq.github.io]() Better yet, a deploy preview link.
+    For the programmers out there, please provide a PR on [sankarhq.github.io]() Better yet, a deploy preview link.